MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

 ### Remarks
  This value determines the number of bits that define each pixel and the maximum number of colors in the bitmap.

  The bits per pixel is usually 1, 4, 8, 16, 24, or 32.
-See the **biBitCount** member of [BITMAPINFOHEADER](http://msdn.microsoft.com/library/windows/desktop/dd183376) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] for more information about this value.
+See the **biBitCount** member of [BITMAPINFOHEADER](http://msdn.microsoft.com/library/windows/desktop/dd183376) in the Windows SDK for more information about this value.

 ##  <a name="cimage__getcolortable"></a>  CImage::GetColorTable
  Retrieves red, green, blue (RGB) color values from a range of entries in the palette of the DIB section.